drhcelik/pychemkin/doc/source/Introduction.rst

 The structure of a **PyChemkin** project follows the basic workflow of setting up and running a reactor model in Ansys Chemkin GUI:
    1. Create the *Chemistry Set* which includes the mechanism, the thermodynamic data, and/or the transport data.
    2. Pre-process the *Chemistry Set*.
-   3. Create a *Mixture* based on the *Chemistry Set*.
+   3. Create a *Mixture* or a *Stream* based on the *Chemistry Set*.
-   4. Specify the *Mixture* properties such as temperature, pressure, volume (optional), and species composition.
+   4. Specify the *Mixture/Stream* properties such as temperature, pressure, volume (optional), and species composition.
    5. Instantiate the *Reactor* by using the *Mixture* created.
    6. Set up the simulation.

-        - reactor properties that are not provided by the initial *Mixture*. for example, heat loss rate to the surroundings and end time.
+        - reactor properties that are not provided by the initial *Mixture/Stream*. for example, heat loss rate to the surroundings and end time.
         - solver parameters such as tolerances and solver timestep size.
         - solution saving controls such as solution saving interval and adaptive solution saving.
    7. Run the simulation.